 When it comes to outdoor living, creative and well-designed backyard elements can help take your outdoor space from 0 to 100.
 From patio covers and pergolas to fire features and outdoor kitchens, outdoor living is all the rage among homeowners.
-Before you break ground on your new outdoor living space, consider these 4 popular budget-friendly backyard features.
+Before you break ground on your new outdoor living space, consider how to create an outdoor living space with these 4 popular backyard features.

 Table of contents